|

 can't get around this part as there is no way to remove the chewed up

-skirt without de-soldering the light wires from below and then pulling
+skirt without de-soldering the socket leads from below and then pulling

-the whole assembly off of the playfield.
-You
+the whole assembly off of the top of the playfield.

 will find that you have to unscrew the two small screws that hold the

-coil stop in place if you're replacing the coil shaft and/or the coil
+yoke/stop retainer in place on the bumper bracket if you're replacing the coil plunger and/or the coil

 tube.
-While you're at it, don't forget to replace the coil tube with a new one since bumpers get pretty worn
+While you're at it, don't forget to replace the coil tube with a new one since bumpers usually have worn and dirty

 tubes and

 playfield.
-In this case one lead of the wires is a little longer
+In this case, one of the leads is a little longer

 than the other.
 Remember which side has the longer lead since it